Get your kicks along America’s mother road and most historic highway, Route 66!

-This fly drive adventure begins in the Windy City where you will start your unforgettable journey into the then and now of America along historic Route 66.
+This fly drive adventure begins in Chicago where you can savour mile after magnificent mile of the Windy City where you will start your unforgettable journey into the then and now of America along historic Route 66.
 This legendary old road passes through a variety of pure Americana landscapes and takes in some of the country’s biggest, oldest and most peculiar sites along the way.
 Once in Oklahoma City, the state’s capital, be sure to check out the old Route 66 motels, gas stations and numerous vintage buildings.

 To get a true sense of the Old Route 66, you will detour to New Mexico’s state capital, Santa Fe.
 Founded on the ruins of an abandoned Indian village and steeped in history, Santa Fe is the oldest Capital in the U.S., and although it lost its place on Route 66 in 1938, it remains one of the most picturesque cities in the state.